Century City

-Century City is a 176-acre (71.2 ha) neighborhood and business district in central Los Angeles, California, United States.
-Located on the Westside to the south of Santa Monica Boulevard around 10 miles (16 km) west of downtown Los Angeles, Century City is one of the most prominent employment centers in the Los Angeles metropolitan area, and its skyscrapers form a distinctive skyline on the city's westside.
+Century City is a 176 acre neighborhood and business district in central Los Angeles, California, United States.
+Located on the Westside to the south of Santa Monica Boulevard around 10 mi west of downtown Los Angeles, Century City is one of the most prominent employment centers in the Los Angeles metropolitan area and its skyscrapers form a distinctive skyline along the city's westside.

 The district was developed on the former backlot of 20th Century Fox—the film studio from which the district partially derived its name—and its first building was opened in 1963.
-Important to the economy are the Westfield Century City shopping center, business towers, and the Fox Studio Lot.
+Important to the economy are the Westfield Century City shopping center, business towers and the Fox Studio Lot.